PHOTOGRAPHER GUIDELINES

 Camera Type

-• Device model – Canon EOS 5D Mark IV (30+ megapixels full-frame digital single-lens reflex [DSLR] camera)
+Device make and model – Canon EOS 5D Mark IV (30+ megapixels full-frame digital single-lens reflex [DSLR] camera)

 Camera and Lens Settings